Follow TV Tropes

 • Slippy-Slidey Ice World: Race tracks Sub-Zero Peak Zone, Blue Mountain Zone, and SMK Vanilla Lake 2 take place in icy areas with slippery terrain, as does SMK Battle Course 3.
 In Map Hell, there's also SRB2 Frozen Night and Blue Mountain Classic.

-• Stone Wall: Characters with overall low speed stats (1 or 2 speed) can use their high acceleration to quickly gain speed, recover from attacks, and correct driving errors much more quickly than faster racers.
+• Stone Wall: Class A, D, and G characters (1 to 3 top speed) can use their high acceleration to quickly gain speed, recover from attacks, and correct driving errors much more quickly than faster racers.
 They also tend to have above average Drift Spark Rates for their weight class.
-Despite this, and true to their norm, they have lower top speeds overall and need to rely more greatly on drifting, boosting, and knocking away other racers to overtake opponents and stay ahead.
+Despite this, and true to their norm, they have lower top speeds overall and need to rely more greatly on drifting, boosting, and (for class D and G) knocking away other racers to overtake opponents and stay ahead.

 • Strong and Skilled:

-• While they are on the Glass Cannon side, characters with a great top speed but low weight, as long as they stay on the road and avoid heavier characters, are the fastest on straight lines and take the sharpest corners with ease.
+• Class C characters (7 to 9 top speed and 1 to 3 weight), as long as they stay on the road and avoid heavier characters, are the fastest on straight lines and take the sharpest corners with ease.

-• Despite being the exact opposite, heavy characters who focus on acceleration fit this trope too considering they can push lighter characters and can spam powerful boosts as soon as you master their handling handicap.
+• Despite being the exact opposite to the former, class G characters (1 to 3 top speed and 7 to 9 weight) fit this trope too considering they can push lighter characters and can spam powerful boosts as soon as you master their handling handicap.
+This is emphasized in Ring Racers, as the Rings mechanic allows them to catch up the most fastest racers.

 • Theme Naming: